 How to get there

-One of the most popular attraction is The Shambles, a small street in the centre of the city that is full of shops and tea rooms.
-The architecture is what attracts people the most, the medieval buildings (some being timber-framed) along with the raised and uneven pavement makes the area very charming.
+One of the most popular attractions is The Shambles, a small street in the city’s centre full of shops and tea rooms.
+The architecture is what attracts people the most, the medieval buildings (some being timber-framed), along with the raised and uneven pavement, make the area very charming.
 The Shambles used to be housed by butcher shops but is now home to souvenir shops, cute boutiques, tea shops, cafes and restaurants if you fancy a nice brunch or lunch.
 It is simply impossible to leave the streets without being tempted to buy something.
 You are bound to find a souvenir to bring back to your family or friends.
 It was very busy when we visited, I think it was due to the bank holiday weekend.

 The Jorvik Viking Centre

 The Jorvik Viking Centre is the newest attraction in York and takes visitors into what used to be York during the Viking-era… Jorvik.
-While waiting in the queue we were welcome by a funny smell.
+While waiting in the queue, we were welcomed by a funny smell.
 We were later told that the smell was recreated to mirror the smell of the town during the Viking occupation.
-Once inside, you hop into a type of car and you are guided inside the 10th century viking town.
-The visit allow you to see the scene of daily life.
+Once inside, you hop into a type of car and are guided inside the 10th-century Viking town.
+The visit allows you to see the scene of daily life.
 After the ride, we were ushered into a room exhibiting the objects excavated at the sites.
 This attraction is extremely popular with the kids, it was funny seeing the excitement in their eyes.

 A Visit to York cannot be complete without admiring the magnificent cathedral (Britain’s largest Gothic building) with its medieval stained glass.
-I have not visited inside however will make sure to do it next time I visit York.
-If you have time you can even see the best views in York after climbing the 275 steps up the Central Tower.
+I have not visited inside.
+However, I will make sure to do it next time I visit York.
+If you have time, you can see the best views in York after climbing the 275 steps up the Central Tower.

 If you are into history, you will be pleased with the many museums in York.
 The National Railway Museum offers over 300 years of railway history.
-The Yorkshire Museum and the Museum Gardens takes you back in time with the architectural treasures and display of animals.
-The museum is interesting but it’s the beautiful garden surrounded by the medieval ruins of St. Mary’s Abbey that are in my view the highlight.
-Since the day was nice, there were lots of people enjoying the sun or having picnic.
-There was even a wedding happening in one of the adjacent building.
+The Yorkshire Museum and the Museum Gardens take you back in time with the architectural treasures and display of animals.
+The museum is interesting, but it is the beautiful garden surrounded by the medieval ruins of St. Mary’s Abbey that are, in my view, the highlight.
+Since the day was nice, there were lots of people enjoying the sun or having picnics.
+There was even a wedding happening in one of the adjacent buildings.

 Where to eat

-The city centre has so many places to eat that it makes deciding a difficult task.
-Of all the many coffee shops and tea rooms, Betty’s Cafe Tea Rooms is undeniably the most popular as queues were stretching outside of the shop.
-I love food and wouldn’t mind queuing for it but with the many other choices around, I didn’t see the point in waiting 30 minutes for a cake.
+The city centre has so many places to eat that it makes deciding difficult.
+Of all the many coffee shops and tea rooms, Betty’s Cafe Tea Rooms is undeniably the most popular as queues stretched outside of the shop.
+I love food and wouldn’t mind queuing for it, but with the many other choices around, I didn’t see the point in waiting 30 minutes for a cake.

-We had dinner at Khao San Rd, a Thai restaurant… well that’s not very local but we were looking for a restaurant that offered gluten free and it was close to the hotel so….
-The phad thai I ordered wasn’t the best but at £10 including starter, it was worth the price.
+We had dinner at Khao San Rd, a Thai restaurant.
+Well, that was not typical, but we were looking for a gluten-free restaurant close to the hotel, so we went there.
+The pad Thai I ordered wasn’t the best, but it was worth the price at